 Shepherds Market.
 Penny Sadler

-You can also take a narrowboat from Camden Locks along the Regent’s Canal which could include Little Venice.
+You can also take a narrowboat tour of Little Venice along the Regent’s Canal to Camden Locks.
+Check out London Waterbus Company.

 The Dandy Bar at the Mayfair Townhouse.
 Penny Sadler

-As I mentioned, London is expensive, and staying in the city is not for the faint of heart.
-A good affordable hotel is hard to come by.
-However, by staying outside the city, precious time and money are wasted commuting.
-Almost everything a first-time visitor is going to want to see and do is in the West End so stay there.
-I stayed at the Mayfair Townhouse and loved it.
-Staying in Mayfair is convenient for everything.
-You can walk everywhere.
-Depending on when you go you may be able to catch a discounted rate.
-Whether you stay there or not go to the hotel bar called The Dandy Bar for a drink.
-Fun staff and a beautiful room.
-You can check their rates in the link above and compare that to the Hotels.com rate here.
+Depending on when you go, you may be able to catch a discounted rate.
+Whether you stay there or not, go for a drink at the hotel bar called The Dandy Bar for the fun staff and a beautiful room.
+You can check rates in the link above and compare that to the Hotels.com rate here.

 By booking a hotel through an affiliate link it helps me pay to keep the site running but it doesn’t cost you anything extra.
 Much appreciated!